 Hulu Stock Price

-There is no Hulu stock available directly to the public because Hulu is a privately owned joint-venture.
-This means that there is also no specific Hulu stock price or a stock ticker for the company.
+No Hulu stock is available directly to the public because Hulu is a privately owned joint venture.
+This means there is also no specific Hulu stock price or a stock ticker for the company.
 The only way to invest in Hulu stock is to buy shares in the companies that own Hulu, Disney, or Comcast.

 Who Owns Hulu Stock

-In 2020, Disney owned 67% of Hulu, and Comcast owned 33% of Hulu.
-Disney will buy Comcast’s 33% of Hulu in January 2024, under an agreement with Comcast.
+Disney will buy Comcast’s 33% of Hulu in January 2024 under an agreement with Comcast.
 Thus Disney will own 100% of Hulu in 2024 – if the deal goes through.

 Why are Investors Interested in Hulu Stock